 PAWS (Project Animal Welfare Shelter) in MAPS 4 is a group of passionate animal lovers and citizens united with the goal of building a new animal shelter for Oklahoma City.
-If successful, this shelter would be funded through the upcoming MAPS 4 (Metropolitan Area Projects) initiative to be voted on by our citizens in December 2019.

 - Overall quality of life and animal well-being are directly related to one another.

 - Great cities have a great infrastructure for animals.

 - A transformational animal shelter has a positive domino effect on attracting talented individuals and their families to the city.

 - Great cities create a strong sense of belonging for residents and their animals.

 - Everyone is welcome in this endeavor, to participate in the way that is best for them.